ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 Returns a pandas dataFrame of numbers to measure the level of arbitrage for each combination the function generates.
 Parity exists at 1.00.
 ```

-## tailComparison() <a name = "tc"></a>
+## tailsComparison() <a name = "tc"></a>

 ### Description <a name = "tcdesc"></a>

-Multiplies the length of the polyPointArb() output by 12%, and then takes the nth largest numbers on both sides of the distribution ((len(polyPointArb()) * 0.12) numbers on each side of the distriution), and adds them up.
+Multiplies the length of the polyPointArb() output by 12%, and then takes the nth largest/smallest numbers on both sides of the distribution ((len(polyPointArb()) * 0.12) numbers on each side of the distriution), and adds them up.
 Then, a comparison between the two is returned In terms of "smaller tails are _output_ times smaller than larger tails," if value is negative, or "smaller tails are _output_ times larger than larger tails," if positive.
 This function would probably be better off bundled into polyPointArb() for runtime purposes, but to improve readability I've written it as a separate function.

 ### Parameters <a name = "tcpara"></a>
 * datasets : list[pd.DataFrame]